KDE/digikam-doc/image_editor/effects_tools.rst

     The digiKam Image Editor Blur FX Tool

-These are the blurring effects available:
+The available blurring effects include:

     - **Zoom Blur**: blurs the image along radial lines starting from a specified center point.
-This simulates the blur of a zooming camera, thereby giving the photograph a dynamic expression as often seen in sport photography.
+This simulates the blur of a zooming camera, thereby giving the photograph a dynamic expression as often seen in sports photography.

     - **Radial Blur**: blurs the image by rotating the pixels around the specified center point.
 This simulates the blur of a rotating camera.

     - **Far Blur**: blurs the image to simulate the effect of an unfocused camera lens.
 The subject seems to recede into the background.

-    - **Motion Blur**: blurs the image by swishing the pixels horizontally.
-This simulates the blur of a linearly moving camera, i.e. like a shot taken from a car or train.
+    - **Motion Blur**: blurs the image horizontally, simulating the blur of a linearly moving camera, i.e. like a shot taken from a car or train.

     - **Focus Blur**: blurs the image corners to reproduce the astigmatism distortion of a lens.